-TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE: God is behind the muslim attacks
+God-is-behind-the-muslim-attacks (TO READ IN BOOK FORMAT, OR TO PRINT THIS ARTICLE)

 A woodcut by Hans Lufft from the Wittenberg Bible of 1534 containing Martin Luther’s translation.
 The woodcut depicts the scene in Revelation 9:13-19: The Islamic armies prophesied by God, the second of three curses, or punishments, which God will send upon those nations or peoples who have fallen away from the gospel at various times throughout the New Testament.
 This severe scourge will be used by God as needed until Judgment Day.
 “The second woe is the sixth angel, the shameful Mohammed, with his companions, the Saracens, who inflicted a great plague on the Church, with their doctrines and with the sword” (Martin Luther, “Preface to the Revelation of Saint John,” translator Charles Michael Jacobs, Works of Martin Luther [Muhlenberg Press: Philadelphia, 1943), volume VI, page 483).

-After a succession of successful attacks by Islam against U.S. targets beginning decades ago with the hijackings and bombings of U.S. airliners in the Middle East in the 1970’s and the 1980’s, the bombing of the U.S. Marine barracks in Beirut in 1983, the attacks on the U.S. embassies overseas, the van-bombing of the World Trade Center in New York in 1993, the USS Cole bombing in 2000, the deadlier 9-11-2001 attacks on U.S. soil, and the murder of 13 soldiers at Fort Hood in 2009, it would be hoped that at least one hand would have been raised in a biblical studies class in at least one church throughout this land, and would have asked Gideon’s question, “If the Lord would be with us, why then has all of this happened to us?”
+After a succession of successful attacks by Islam against U.S. targets beginning decades ago with the hijackings and bombings of U.S. airliners in the Middle East in the 1970’s and the 1980’s, the bombing of the U.S. Marine barracks in Beirut in 1983, the attacks on the U.S. embassies overseas, the USS Cole bombing in 2000, and the murder of 13 soldiers at Fort Hood in 2009, it would be hoped that at least one hand would have been raised in a biblical studies class in at least one church throughout this land, and would have asked Gideon’s question, “If the Lord would be with us, why then has all of this happened to us?”
 (Judges 6:13.)
 “Why is God letting a non-Christian group successfully punish a Christian nation?”

 Indeed, further related questions could be asked.
 “Why have the American Christian churches changed so much in the last fifty years?”
 Things that never would have been allowed in a Christian church fifty years ago are now preached and practiced shamelessly.
 Worldly methods, manners, and music have been injected into church worship to titillate the sinful flesh, not to feed the Christian soul.
 Pulpits preach clichés, gimmicks, and fads.
 The fear of God is shunned; genuine, biblical repentance is avoided; and the function of faith has been changed into wishful thinking and superstition.